Support Shrewsbury Flaxmill Maltings

 How you can help

 The second phase of restoration will refurbish the 1797 Grade I listed Main Mill and Grade II listed Kiln transforming both buildings into spaces to be used for both public and commercial activities.
 Once complete, we‘ll remove the Main Mill from the Heritage at Risk register.

 The work will improve accessibility to the wider site and create an interpretation and learning centre and café on the ground floor, with commercial office space available above.

 This phase of redevelopment has been made possible thanks to a significant commitment from the Heritage Lottery Fund as well as partnership funding from Historic England, Shropshire Council and the Friends of the Flaxmill Maltings, but we still need further support to complete the restoration.

-If you would like to be associated with securing a new chapter in the remarkable history of Shrewsbury Flaxmill Maltings and feel that you can support our work, please contact Head of Development, Caroline Crewe-Read.
+If you would like to be associated with securing a new chapter in the remarkable history of Shrewsbury Flaxmill Maltings and feel that you can support our work, please contact Head of Philanthropy, Caroline Crewe-Read.